divipp/pandoc-haskell/pandocHaskell.md

 a full-blown Haskell introduction.
 Skim through this section to note in which areas need you more preparation for the rest of the tutorial.

-## What is a Haskell program?

-This subsection contains the essential vocabulary which is needed to speak about Haskell programs.

-### Organization of Haskell source code

-Haskell module:
-:   Group of Haskell definitions which are stored in a text file like
-    `Example.hs`

-Haskell library:
-:   Haskell modules in hierarchical file structure

-Haskell program (or executable):
-:   Haskell modules with a main module

-Haskell package:
-:   Haskell library and/or a set of Haskell executables

-### Phases of execution of Haskell programs

-Knowing phases of execution helps to understand error messages.

-1.  *lexical analysis*
-    -   recognize the beginning and end of "words" and punctuation (these are called *tokens*)
-    -   recognize layout (whitespace matters in Haskell)
-    -   skip whitespace and comments
-2.  *parsing*
-    -   recognize language constructs
-3.  loading imports
-    -   do phases 1-8 for imported modules
-4.  *scope checking*
-    -   determine the defining location of each identifier
-5.  reordering
-    -   recognize hidden parentheses
-    -   connect function declaration with function definition (can be apart)
-6.  *type inference*
-    -   check validity of expressions and declarations
-        -   solve constraints
-7.  *optimization*
-    -   transform definitions to make execution more time/space efficient
-8.  *code generation*
-    -   transform definitions to machine code (maybe for an abstract machine)
-9.  *linking*
-    -   compose code with code generated for imported modules
-    -   compose code with RTS (*Runtime System*: code for builtin definitions, garbage collection, scheduling and profiling)
-10. *execution* (called *runtime* when used as an adjective)
-    -   execute the linked code

-Phases 1-9 are called *compilation* (or *compilation time* when used as an adjective).

-Compilation is done by the compiler, execution is done by the operating system.

-### Possible programmer errors

-Haskell programmers may cause the following kind of errors:

-Compile time / static error:
-:   error recognized during phases 1-6 by the compiler\
-    (all compile time errors are caught until the end of type checking)

-Runtime error:
-:   error during execution, recognized by the runtime system\
-    (all errors are caught by the runtime system and not by the operating system)

-Semantic error:
-:   error during execution which is not recognized by the runtime
-    system\
-    (may be recognized by testing)

-Performance issue:
-:   runtime resource usage is not acceptable / not reasonable\
-    (may be recognized by profiling and benchmarks)

-### Cached results

-Recompilation of modules can be avoided by caching the results of the compilation phases.

-Executable file:
-:   cached result of linking

-Object file:
-:   cached result of code generation, needed for linking

-Interface file:
-:   cached result of type checking, needed in phases 3-7 for modules
-    importing this one

 ## Lexical structure of Haskell modules

 ### Comments